 Oliver, in his native element with his Banana Junior, drawn by Metal Head of ICE:

-And our most minimalist Oliver of all, MH of iCE squeezes in both him and his Banana Junior computer.
+his Banana Junior computer.
 Could Oliver be the first comic strip character to share our interests and hobbies, the first hacker hero of the funny pages, predating Jason from Foxtrot?
 (As for Dilbert, there are no heroes to be found there, only victims and villains.)

 One final Oliver, rendered in TTY-style ASCII art -- this would have been intended for display via dot matrix printout, likely hung up as a kind of banner.
 (It used some kind of tabs system that prevented its re-posting accurately, so please accept this screen capture in its place:)